FlowMo7/kotlin-buzzer/README.md

 * `COLOR_BUZZER_BUTTON_READY`: The color of the buzzer button.
 Defaults to `limegreen`.
 * `COLOR_BUZZER_BUTTON_BUZZED`: The color of the buzzer button when already buzzed.
 Defaults to `cornflowerblue`.

-### Data persistence

-The server stores no state (or better: lobby-state is only stored in-memory), the only persistence that can be mapped out of the container is a log-file that contains all (buzzing / lobby related) events in a textfile:
-* `/etc/log/kotlin-buzzer/log.txt`

 ### Example docker-compose.yml

 ```yaml